package graph

 Type of the property values returned by this PropertyMap

-TiledRangeBasedPropertyMap[T, U] extends RangeBasedPropertyMap[Vertex, U]
+- abstract class TiledRangeBasedPropertyMap[T, U] extends RangeBasedPropertyMap[Vertex, U]

 Unifies multiple RangeBasedPropertyTiles, to enable using them transparently to look up property values by com.here.platform.location.inmemory.graph.Vertex.